 All candidates take two written papers and answer in English.
 Both papers must be taken for the candidate to be awarded a grade.
-Candidates are eligible for grades A to E.
+Candidates are eligible for grades A^{} to G.

-Paper 1 11⁄2 hours

-Paper 1 contains five questions of which candidates must answer Question 1, Question 2 and two others.

-- 1. Major themes of the Qur'an: Three passages will be set from the list in Appendix 1, of which candidates may choose any two.
-[8 marks] - 2.
-The history and importance of the Qur'an: This question is usually set in more than one part, and requires an essay length answer.
-[14 marks] - 3.
-The life and importance of the Prophet Muhammad (pbuh): One or two questions are set, usually in more than one part, requiring essay length answers.
-[14 marks] - 4.
-The first Islamic community: One or two questions are set, usually in more than one part, requiring essay length answers.
-[14 marks]

-Total mark = 50.
+Paper 1 11⁄2 hours Paper 1 contains fiv others. ve questions of which candidates must answer Question 1, Question 2 and two 1.
+Major themes of may choose any the Qur'an: Three passages will be set from the list in Appendix 1, of which candidates / two .
+[8 marks] - mportance of the Qur'an: This question is usually set in more than one part, and requires answer.
+[14 marks] ortance of the Prophet Muhammad (pbuh): One or two questions are set, usually in part, requiring essay length answers.
+[14 marks] community: One or two questions are set, usually in more than one part, requiring swers.
+[14 marks] Total mark = 50

+Paper 2

-Paper 2 11⁄2 hours
+11⁄2 hours